nopehax/NYC_Bus_UI_LTW/docs/User-Stories.md

   - When the request completes with error
   - Then the application must:
     - Show an error message, and
-    - Leave the line selection control disabled or clearly marked as unavailable.
+    - Leave the line selection control disabled.

 ---